-1 а temperature [1]

-b energy [1]

-с more [1]

-2 а The type of material and amount of the material.
-[1]

-b С, А, В [1]

-3 а Metals are good conductors of thermal energy.

-b They absorb infrared radiation more quickly than white clothes.
-[1]

-с The hot air expands, becomes less dense, and floats up.
-[1]

-d The feathers trap air and keep the bird warm because air is a good insulator of thermal energy.
-[1]

-4 °CK°F

-10 283 50

-60 333 140 [1] each

--173 100 -279.4

-5 а The one covered with black paper.
-[1]

-b The black paper will absorb the thermal energy from the lamp and the foil will reflect it.
-[1]

-6 а Thermal energy is conducted through the cup to the table.
-The temperature of the tea goes [1]

-down.
-[1]

-b The air above the hot tea and around the sides of the cup gets warmer, expands, and rises.

-Cooler air flows in to replace it, more energy is transferred to the air from the tea, and that air

-too gets warmer, expands, and rises, and so on.
-The temperature of the tea goes down.

-С All hot objects emit radiation.
+1 а temperature [1] b energy [1] С more 2 а The type of material and amount of the material. b C, A, B [1] 3 а Metals are good conductors of thermal energy.
+[1] b They absorb infrared radiation more quickly than white clothes.
+[1] С The hot air expands, becomes less dense, and floats up.
+[1] d The feathers trap air and keep the bird warm because air is a good insulator of thermal energy.
+[1] 4 °C K °F 10 283 50 F41 1 60 333 140 [1] each -173 100 -279.4 5 а The one covered with black paper.
+[1] b The black paper will absorb the thermal energy from the lamp and the foil will reflect it.
+[1] 6 а Thermal energy is conducted through the cup to the table.
+The temperature of the tea goes [1] down.
+[1] b The air above the hot tea and around the sides of the cup gets warmer, expands, and rises.
+Cooler air flows in to replace it, more energy is transferred to the air from the tea, and that air [1] too gets warmer, expands, and rises, and so on.
+The temperature of the tea goes down. С All hot objects emit radiation.
 The hot cup will radiate thermal energy.
-The temperature of the [1]

-tea goes down.
-[4]

-d The lid would reduce the thermal energy transfer by convection.
-[1]

-7 At least six from:

-The particles in the metal tray vibrate.
+The temperature of the tea goes down. d The lid would reduce the thermal energy transfer by convection.
+[1] 7 At least six from: The particles in the metal tray vibrate.
 The hotter the tray, the more they vibrate.
 When the tray goes into the oven the metal heats up.

-They need the vibrations on
+The particles on the outside of the tray vibrate more.
 They pass the vibrations on.
 The tray reaches the same temperature as the inside of the oven.

-The tray is in thermal equilibrium.
+[6] The tray is in thermal equilibrium.
 When you take the tray out of the oven it cools down.

-The energy moves from the thermal store of the tray to the thermal store

-of the air.

-The trev reaches the same term erature of the sir

-The particles in the travuibrate loss
+The energy moves from the thermal store of the tray to the thermal store of the air. of the air.
+The air heats up.
+The tray reaches the same temperature as the air.
+The particles in the tray vibrate less.
 The particles in the tray vibrate less.